bulletmark/corsproxy/README.md

 This runs 2 proxies.
 It will do as the previous example but will also independently receive requests on port 8001 and forward them to host 192.168.1.2 on port 9001.
-You can specify as many independent proxy mappings as you want.
+You can specify as many proxy mappings as you want.

 Instead of specifying the target mappings on the command line as above, you can instead choose to configure them in your `~/.config/corsproxy`